 Before that, interior walls and ceilings were lathe (wooden strips) and plaster.
 This process petered out when the war loomed; Uncle Sam needed a faster way to build structures barracks, office buildings, etc.

 Sheetrock was the obvious candidate.
+It could be manufactured on a mass scale, was economical, and cut labor drastically.
 This article will show you, the daring DIYer, how to tape and float sheetrock.
-The terms drywall and sheetrock are used interchangeably in this article, as they are in the trade.
+The terms drywall and sheetrock are used interchangeably in this article, as they are in the trade (although Sheetrock is actually a brand name).

 Of course, this isnt just for new construction.
 The homeowner needs this knowledge for the day to day drywall patches that come about from accidents or repairs.
 Very small repairs such as repairing drywall seams are easy.